 The series, published in the Journal of the American Academy of Dermatology, explores available research on weight loss, gluten-free diets and nutritional supplements, and their impact on psoriatic disease.
-More studies are needed, Liao said.
+More studies are needed, Liao says.
 "We also need more randomized, clinical trials to prove that these dietary modifications work."

 Researchers found several studies linking obesity to an increased risk for psoriatic disease.
 These studies indicate that a higher body mass index (BMI) is associated with an elevated risk for developing psoriasis and psoriatic arthritis, as well as increased disease severity.

-Obesity may provide the nudge that triggers psoriasis in people who are already predisposed to it, Liao said.
+Obesity may provide the nudge that triggers psoriasis in people who are already predisposed to it, Liao says.
 Previous research suggests that the development of psoriasis could be influenced by the interaction between BMI and certain gene mutations.

 Researchers also found that in overweight individuals, losing weight may improve the effectiveness of treatments.
-Fat cells secrete cytokines, which are proteins that can trigger inflammation, explained Liao.
+Fat cells secrete cytokines, which are proteins that can trigger inflammation, explains Liao.
 "So if you lose weight, you may be reducing fuel for the fire."